0 Views

 How could he carry me through this weather?
 I don't understand it to this day.

-The coldness is not scary when you know where you're going.
-But this one was really scary.
-Even for me, as courageous as a three-year-old I was.
-I would occasionally look over my father's snowy face to see if he is still smiling.
-He'd smile, and when he thought I don't see him anymore, he'd frown.
+The coldness is not scary when you know where you're going, but this one was.
+Even for me, as courageous as a four-year-old could be.
+I would occasionally look over my father's snowy face to see if he was still smiling.
+He'd smile, and when he thought I didn't see him anymore, he'd frown.
 He was terrified but never showed that as a feeling.
 He had one goal in mind, and that goal was not getting to our destination.
 It was crossing the snowy and windy valley.
-The stranger was right, it was ugly.
-It took hours until the weather started to look normal.
-Or at least the same as before we went down the valley.

 "What is worse Daddy?
 Going down or up the valley?", I asked him.